lehmamic/workshop/README.md

 # DevOps with OpenShift in practice

+***Attention: We creted this branch to have a minimal version avoiding pod templates because of a recently appeared permission denied error on OpenShift Online.
+If you want to try it on a own cluster try the master branch instead.***

 This workshop will guide you through the setup of a CI/CD pipeline on OpenShift Online.

 ***Prerequisites:***